missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 Individuals incarcerated in a Missouri Department of Corrections facility are provided with a personal account to be used by the inmate to make certain purchases, as permitted by the facility.
-Family, friends, and other interested parties that wish to fund an inmate’s account may do so through any of the following methods:
+Family, friends, and other interested parties who wish to fund an inmate’s account may do so through any of the following methods:

 Offender Finance Office